 The TD ATM machine is simply photographing the cheque, and ‘parsing’ it (although they also keep the cheques, although I have no idea whether the darn things are archived or just shredded after a few days), the same methodology as if I was using my phone.
 Why didn’t I simply use my phone?
 My only explanation I can give is old habits die hard, and I keep forgetting about some features available from my bank.

 I do still feel some paranoia, so I tend to photograph my cheques with WiFi turned off, and using my Cell Phone Providers network (which is marginally more secure), but I have to remember that the feature exists in the first place.

 Is this a good thing is the question to be answered, but later on in this I will discuss that.
 I have written about Apple Pay and Near Field Communication (NFC) before, but now it seems to be really will be usable in Canada, with Interac announcing an agreement with Apple pay on using this technology.

 Before you leave this page to go set this up remember there are a few limiting factors here:

 - You need an iPhone 6 series (or above) or a later iPad series (although who would wander around with an iPad to buy things).
-The Apple Watch also supports this, but it ends up being “attached” to an iPhone as well.
+The Apple Watch has Apple pay also, but it ends up being “attached” to an iPhone as well.

 - You need a bank account that you can access via Interac (figured I’d point that one out, just in case you were not sure).

-- For the Interac part, you need to have an account with RBC or CIBC.
+- For the Interac part of Apple pay, you need to have an account with RBC or CIBC.
 CLANG!!!
 I knew there was going to be a catch.

-- It also works with Amex cards, ATB Mastercards and Canadian Tire Mastercards
+- Apple Pay also works with Amex cards, ATB Mastercards and Canadian Tire Mastercards